Aparna Shankar writes for The Bastion the means and methods by which a state can gather the required data to make evidence-based policy decisions.

 Education received between the ages of 13 and 18

 It is necessary to deliver such types of education where the skeletal components of delivery and the access to various subject pathways are uniform.
 However, research has shown that there is merit in customising the finer details of the education imparted to suit local contexts, opportunities and labour market conditions.
-Furthermore, minor customisations will provide learners with the opportunity to imbibe some of the necessary skills needed to engage in lifelong learning – a crucial requirement to thrive in Industry 4.0.

-3. Workforce Ready Learning
+3. Workforce Ready Education

 Education received from the age of 18 onwards, designed to make the learner workforce ready